Role of chlorine dioxide in combating the microbes

 Is chlorine dioxide better than chlorine?

 Before the discovery of the bactericidal properties of chlorine dioxide, chlorine was used.
 But many lab tests have proven that chlorine dioxide is far more potent than the chlorine itself.
 And one of the significant disadvantages of chlorine is its unwanted reaction with water.
-Since there were no such issues with chlorine dioxide, it was rendered more effective and useful than chlorine.
+Role of chlorine dioxide in combating the microbes.
+Since chlorine dioxide doesn’t have these issues, it is more effective and useful than chlorine.

 A study at the University of Pittsburgh, Pittsburgh, PA, USA, explains that.
 Chlorine dioxide can effectively prevent Pontiac fever among hospitals admitted patients.
 The credit goes to its bactericidal nature that minimizes the number of Legionella bacteria in the water.